 The RMC drives the risk management framework of the Company and reports quarterly to the Board on its recommendations and/or decisions.
-The Risk Management Working Committee ("RMWC") is established at the management level and serves as a platform for two way communications between the Management and the RMC on matters relating to risk strategy and management.
+The Risk Management Working Committee ("RMWC") is established at the Management level and serves as a platform for two-way communication between the Management and the RMC on matters relating to risk strategy and management.
 Through the quarterly reporting from RMWC, the RMC consolidates the status of the risks and presents them to the Board for consideration.

 The Governance and Control Committee ("GovCC") supports the Management to fulfil its responsibilities with respect to regulatory governance, organisational and control requirements.
 The GovCC also provides a platform for structured and institutionalised interaction and collaboration on cross functional and control related topics to facilitate a consistent approach in terms of processes, methodologies, assessments, materiality and others.
 GovCC members consist of senior management from governance and operation functions.
-The GovCC reports internal control system related matters to AC and governance related matters to the Senior Management Committee.
+The GovCC reports to the Senior Management Committee on governance and internal control system related matters.